Ed94/SectoredLang/README.md

 **.bp** (blueprint) files are the header/table of contents/indexer of implementation.
 They are read first within the designated directories for the handler to manage or generate packages.
 Completely optional.
 Used as a way to better organize code and provide implementation level documentation.

 **.as** (alias set) files are used to explicity store only alias information.
-Provides better support from the handler in aiding the developer produce an alias set of any scale.
+Provides better support from the handler in aiding the developer to produce an alias set of any scale.
 (Ex: Producing an alias set to support foreign programming language code)